08 Feb 2019 Mr. Peterman Brand

 *Yes, some spots are missing as there is no option for it.

-Contact Info.
 This might seem obvious, but when you are like me and working with many diverse clients it’s important to get all the contact info needed.
-This is phone numbers, emails, addresses, hours of operation, etc. Making sure that this is the same across every platform is very important when setting up a company and spreads beyond just the platforms mentioned above.
+This is phone numbers, emails, addresses, hours of operation, etc. Making sure that this is the same across every platform is very important when setting up a company because search engines and people notice discrepancies like this.
+This spreads beyond just the platforms mentioned above to every digital and physical presence you have.
 There is a whole lot that goes into the contact portion when working on Facebook, Yelp, or Google My Business and it should all be captured and documented.

 If you get every single piece here together and then create your social media platforms you’ll be ahead of the game compared to many other people.
 The downside is now you have to spend anywhere from 4 hours to 4 days creating all this content and then putting it into all the profiles your business should have, which might be less than you think!
 That’ll be another post though.